mockoon/mockoon.com/content/docs/latest/route-responses/dynamic-rules.md

 ![Rule comparison operator{1177x204}](docs-img:route-response-rules-comparison-operator.png)

-Multiple comparison operators are available in each rule:
+Multiple **comparison operators** are available in each rule:

 - **equals**: asserts that the targeted property is equal to the **value**.
 - **regex match**: asserts that the targeted property matches the regex **value**.
 - **null**: asserts that the targeted property is null or absent (for **headers** or **cookies**).
 - **empty array**: asserts that the targeted property is an empty array.
 - **array includes**: asserts that the given **value** is present in the targeted property (array).
+- **valid JSON schema**: asserts that the targeted property is a valid JSON schema.
+The **value** must point to a [data bucket](docs:data-buckets/overview) containing a valid JSON schema (see below).

 > 💡 Some comparison operators are not available for all **targets**.
 For example, the **array includes** operator is not available for **request number** or **request method**.
 Also, array operators are not available for the "Custom templating" rule type as it always returns a string value.

 ### 5. Value

+The **value** field is the expected value to compare against the targeted property, it can be a simple text value, a regex, or a JSON schema.

+It also **support templating helpers** to create dynamic rules.
+See the [templating helpers](docs:templating/overview) documentation for more information.

 ![Rule value{1177x204}](docs-img:route-response-rules-value.png)

+#### Strings and regexes

-Depending on the comparison operator chosen, **equals** or **regex match**, you can either set a simple text value like "expected value" or any kind of regex.
+Depending on the comparison operator chosen, **equals**, **regex match** or **array includes**, you can either set a simple text value like "expected value" or any kind of regex.
 To use a regex, you must write it without the leading and trailing slashes.

 Regex examples:
 `primary|secondary`, `^user1-9`, `UTF-.*`.